 This course will provide faculty supervision for students who are teaching a single course in a preapproved academic (non-ecclesial) capacity.
 Faculty supervisors will consult regarding syllabus construction, provide coaching for students throughout the course, and evaluate student pedagogy.
-Students must secure the teaching placement, solicit a faculty supervisor, and gain approval of the master's degree program committee prior to registration.
+Students must secure the teaching placement, solicit a faculty supervisor, and gain approval of the Associate Dean prior to registration.
 (Offered occasionally)